wazo-platform/wazo-doc/source/cti_client/xlets/directory.rst

 Context
 ^^^^^^^

 The directory xlet needs a special context named *__switchboard_directory*.
-In :menuselection:`Services --> IPBX --> IPBX configuration --> Contexts` add a new context with the followong parameters :
+In :menuselection:`Services --> IPBX --> IPBX configuration --> Contexts` add a new context with the following parameters :

 * Name : ``__switchboard_directory``
 * Type of context : **Other**